ambraun/RoaringForkFinalProject/README.md

 Within the RFR There is a "Data"" folder containing a "Raw" data folder and a "Processed" data folder.
 The "Raw" data folder contains raw data in CSV format for the seven HUCS of the Roaring Fork River watershed for alkalinity named "RoaringForkAlkalinityRaw", pH named "RoaringForkpHRaw", and specific conductance named "RoaringForkSpecificConductanceRaw".

-The "Processed" data folder WILL contains processed data in CSV format for the seven HUCS of the Roaring Fork River watershed for alkalinity will be named "X", pH named "USGS.SC.data", and specific conductance is currently named "USGS.SC.data".
+The "Processed" data folder WILL contains processed data in CSV format for the seven HUCS of the Roaring Fork River watershed for alkalinity named "RoaringForkAlkalinityProcessed", pH named "RoaringForkpHProcessed", and specific conductance named "RoaringForkSpecificConductanceProcessed".

 ## Metadata
 **Specific Conductance**